flix/flix/doc/PROJECTS.md

 auto-completion for field and method names.
 Dependently-typed programming languages such as Agda and Idris take this a step further by allowing the programmer to have the compiler fill in entire expressions based on the types of the program.
-Effectively, the compiler searches for expressions that satisfy the requirements (e.g. types) of the "hole" in the program.
+Effectively, the compiler searches for expressions that satisfy the requirements (e.g. types) of a "hole" in the program.
 If there are multiple candidates, the compiler uses heuristics to rank the different choices.

 The aim of this project is to: (1) explore the design space of such program completions, and to